Demat Account Opening

 Portfolio Investment Scheme (PINS) is a scheme of the Reserve Bank of India (RBI) under which the 'Non Resident Indians (NRI's)' and 'Person of Indian Origin (PIOs)' can purchase and sell shares and convertible debentures of Indian Companies on a recognised stock exchange in India by routing all such purchase/ sale transactions through their account held with a designated Bank Branch.
 The designated Bank maintains a record of all investments done under PINS (PINS portfolio).

 B. Non - PINS

-Any investment other than under PINS is Typically, this includes:
+Any investment other than under PINS typically includes:

 You may have to open demat accounts of a specific combination if you already hold physical shares in that combination.
 Physical shares can be converted into electronic form in your demat account by submitting the certificates along with a demat request form.
 You should also open the required combination under the correct type of demat account:

 PINS NRE - For shares acquired earlier under PINS on repatriation basis